doriordan/skuber/docs/GUIDE.md

 The other standard Skuber API methods (`update`, `delete` etc.) can also be used with this type.
 (Note: the corresponding *list type* will be supported shortly)

-***Deployment***

-(Note that a recent version of Kubernetes is needed to use the Deployment functionality in this release of Skuber).

-A Skuber client can create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.

-The following example emulates that described [here](http://kubernetes.io/docs/user-guide/deployments/).

-Initial creation of the deployment:

-    val nginxLabel = "app" -> "nginx"
-    val nginxContainer = Container("nginx",image="nginx:1.7.9").port(80)

-    val nginxTemplate = Pod.Template.Spec
-      .named("nginx")
-      .addContainer(nginxContainer)
-      .addLabel(nginxLabel)

-    val desiredCount = 5
-    val nginxDeployment = Deployment("nginx-deployment")
-      .withReplicas(desiredCount)
-      .withTemplate(nginxTemplate)

-    println("Creating nginx deployment")
-    val createdDeplFut = k8s create nginxDeployment

-Use `kubectl get deployments` to see the status of the newly created Deployment, and `kubectl get rc` will show a new replication controller which manages the creation of the required pods.

-Later an update can be posted - in this example the nginx version will be updated to 1.9.1:

-    val newContainer = Container("nginx",image="nginx:1.9.1").port(80)
-    val existingDeployment = k8s get[Deployment] "nginx-deployment"
-    val updatedDeployment = existingDeployment.updateContainer(newContainer)
-    k8s update updatedDeployment

-As no explicit deployment strategy has been selected, the default strategy will be used which will result in a rolling update of the nginx pods - again, you can use `kubectl get` commands to view the status of the deployment, replication controllers and pods as the update progresses.

-The `DeploymentExamples` example runs the above steps.

-***Ingress***

 An ingress controller manages handling of HTTP requests from an ingress point on the Kubernetes cluster, proxying then to target services according to a user-specified set of routing rules.
 The rules are specified in a standard format, although different ingress controllers can utilize different underlying mechanisms to control ingress (e.g. an nginx proxy, or by configuring a hardware or cloud load balancer).
 The `NginxIngress` example illustrates creation and testing of an ingress, using an nginx-based ingress controller from the Kubenretes contrib project.